-Ashford first played the role of Dot in Sunday in the Park with George in a concert version at New York City Centre, with the production later receiving a limited run at the Hudson Theatre.
-A star cast including Jake Gyllenhaal and Ruthie Ann Miles appeared in the musical revival from 11th to 23rd February 2017, and although the production was not nominated for any Tony Awards, it was considered to be one of the standout musicals of that season.
+Ashford first played the role of Dot in Sunday in the Park with George in a concert version at New York City Center, with the production later receiving a limited run at the Hudson Theatre.
+A star cast including Jake Gyllenhaal and Ruthie Ann Miles appeared in the musical revival from 11 - 23 Feb.
+2017, and it was considered one of the standout musical productions of that Broadway season.

 Aside from her glittering Broadway career, Ashford’s first lead role on television came in 2015, playing the role of Betty DiMello in Masters of Sex for four seasons.
 She’s also had recurring roles in television shows including Younger, Unbelievable, Evil and The Assassination of Gianni Versace: American Crime Story.